GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 @fig:ssl:multi_source:sequence_processing illustrates the sequence processing workflow on a single example.
 Here, around 16 seconds of continuous speech produced by three distinct static sources get recorded by the microphone array.
 The latter also stands at a fixed position in the room.
-@fig:ssl:multi_source:sequence_processing:doa_spectrum depicts the averaged #acr("DoA") spectrum #averaged-spectrum along with the corresponding overall predictions.
+@fig:ssl:multi_source:sequence_processing:doa_spectrum depicts the averaged #doa spectrum #averaged-spectrum along with the corresponding overall predictions.
 On this specific example, the averaging process successfully aggregates the angular information and allows for the accurate localization of all three sources.
 More precisely, the top part of @fig:ssl:multi_source:sequence_processing:result displays the network output at each time step.
-The gray-scale patches represent the individual estimated #acr("DoA") spectra $hat(o)_k$.
+The gray-scale patches represent the individual estimated #doa spectra $hat(o)_k$.
 The resulting predicted angles are highlighted by the red dots.
 Finally, the histogram of predictions characterizes the distribution of detections along the process.

 Presenting the #acr("SSL") results as such highlights the strengths and weaknesses of the proposed approach.
-Even for a single frame, the estimated #acr("DoA") spectrum allows for precise predictions.
+Even for a single frame, the estimated #doa spectrum allows for precise predictions.
 Very few false positives are observed, as confirmed by the several quantitative experiments conducted.
 However, individual sources are sometimes missed, maybe because they were not active enough at this specific time.
 This drawback gets offset by leveraging the overall consistency of the method over a longer time.